attiamohmed/Showcase/README.md

 ## Projects

-Here's a list of projects included in this repository:
+Here's a list of project folders included in this repository:

+### COVID-19 Patient Statistics and Province Averages

-1. CovidStatistics: Calculates the average number of COVID-19 patients in a specific province based on historical data.
+- [CovidStatistics](COVID-19%20Patient%20Statistics%20and%20Province%20Averages/CovidStatistics): Calculates the average number of COVID-19 patients in a specific province based on historical data.

+### Patient BMI Calculation and Health Information Program

-2. MyHealthDataTest: A program to input and validate user health data, compute BMI, and display the results.
+- [MyHealthDataTest](Patient%20BMI%20Calculation%20and%20Health%20Information%20Program/MyHealthDataTest): A program to input and validate user health data, compute BMI, and display the results.

+### Student Username Generator

-3. UsernameGenerator: A utility to generate unique student usernames based on user input.
+- [UsernameGenerator](Student%20Username%20Generator/UsernameGenerator): A utility to generate unique student usernames based on user input.

-4. Driver: A Java program to collect user information and generate student usernames using the `UsernameGenerator` class.

 ## Usage

-To use any of the projects in this repository, follow the individual project's README.md file for instructions on how to compile, run, and utilize the project.
-Each project may have its own specific dependencies and requirements, so make sure to review the project-specific documentation.
+To use any of the projects in this repository, follow the individual project folder's README.md file for instructions on how to compile, run, and utilize the project.
+Each project folder may have its own specific dependencies and requirements, so make sure to review the project-specific documentation.

 ## Contributing

 Contributions to this repository are welcome!
 If you have improvements, bug fixes, or new projects that you'd like to contribute, please create a pull request with your changes.
 Be sure to follow the guidelines outlined in the individual project README.md files.

+Thank you for visiting and exploring our projects!